Recent Immigration Updates

 Students and scholars must apply for and obtain a valid visa stamp (also simply referred to as a “visa”) before entering the U.S.

-Visa Revocation: Understanding the Impact and Next Steps
+Visa Revocation: Understanding the Impact & Next Steps

 What is visa revocation?
 Visa revocation means your visa (in your passport) is no longer valid for re-entry into the U.S. Visa revocation could lead to termination of your SEVIS record (F and J visa holders) and therefore, termination of your immigration status.
 If you receive a notice from the government that your visa is […]